Assisted living: Typical resident

-An assisted living resident is defined as a resident who needs assistance with at least one of the activities of daily living.
+An assisted living resident is a resident who needs assistance with at least one of the activities of daily living.

 A typical assisted living facility resident would usually be an older adult who does not need the level of care offered by a nursing home but prefers more companionship and needs some assistance in day-to-day living.
 Age groups will vary with every facility.
 There is currently a transformation occurring in long-term care.
-Assisted living communities are accepting higher and higher levels of care and nursing homes are becoming a place for those who are undergoing rehabilitation after a hospital stay or who need extensive assistance.
-Many assisted living communities now accept individuals who need assistance with all activities of daily living.
+Assisted living communities are accepting higher and higher levels of care, and nursing homes are becoming a place for those undergoing rehabilitation after a hospital stay or needing extensive assistance.
+Many assisted living communities now accept individuals who need help with all activities of daily living.

 The "Overview of Assisted Living Report" from 2010 stated that 54 percent of assisted living residents are 85 years or older; 27 percent are 75–84 years old; 9 percent of residents are between 65 and 74 years; and 11 percent are younger than 65 years old.
 74% of assisted living residents are female; 26 percent are male.

 Special needs

 The residence may assist in arranging the appropriate medical, health, and dental care services for each resident.
-The resident generally chooses his or her medical doctor and dental services.
+The resident generally chooses their medical doctor and dental services.

-Residents who have periods of temporary incapacity due to illness, injury, or recuperation from surgery often choose assisted living as a supportive option to help them recover quickly so they can return home.
+Residents who have periods of temporary incapacity due to illness, injury, or recovery from surgery often choose assisted living as a supportive option to help them recover quickly so they can return home.
 In the case of these short-term respite stays, assisted living residences act as the bridge between hospital and home.

-Short-term respite stays in assisted living are also an option for families when the primary caregiver goes out of town or is otherwise unable to provide the needed care.
+Short-term respite stays in assisted living are also an option for families when the primary caregiver goes out of town or cannot provide the needed care.

-More recently built facilities are designed with an emphasis on ease of use for disabled people.
+More recently built facilities are designed to emphasize ease of use for disabled people.
 Bathrooms and kitchens are designed with wheelchairs and walkers in mind.
 Hallways and doors are extra-wide to accommodate wheelchairs.
 These facilities are by necessity fully compliant with the Americans with Disabilities Act of 1990 (ADA) or similar legislation elsewhere.

+A study was done on how much functional assistance residents need on a day to day basis.
+The results are as follows, 77% of residents need assistance with bathing.
+69% of residents need assistance with walking.
+61% of residents need help with dressing.
+51% of residents need assistance getting out of bed.
+48% of residents need assistance toileting.
+26% of residents need assistance eating.

 The socialization aspects of ALFs are very beneficial to the occupants.
-Normally the facility has many activities scheduled for the occupants, keeping in mind different disabilities and needs.
+Usually, the facility has many activities scheduled for the occupants, keeping in mind different disabilities and needs.